admirerbrown/automated_data_seeding/README.md

 # 🧠 Client Data Seeding Automation — Case Study

-Purpose-built n8n workflow that eliminates manual analyst effort when seeding client datasets into the Visual-alpha platform.

 This repository hosts the workflow configuration, scripts, and documentation for an end-to-end client data onboarding automation built on n8n.
 It showcases how chat-triggered automations can replace manual data seeding across Slack, Confluence, and Google Drive.

 **TL;DR**
 - Live n8n-driven automation slashes the client data seeding cycle from hours to minutes.
-- Slack, Confluence, and Visual-alpha services stay in sync with zero manual handoffs.
+- Slack, Confluence, and client's services stay in sync with zero manual handoffs.
 - Designed, built, and supported end-to-end by Samuel Kyere.

 **Project Snapshot**